jsoref/pdns/pdns/recursordist/docs/nod_udr.rst

 Unique Domain Response
 ~~~~~~~~~~~~~~~~~~~~~~

 A similar feature to NOD is Unique Domain Response (UDR).
 This feature uses the same probablistic data structures as NOD to store information about unique responses for a given lookup domain.
-Determining if a particular response is unique for a given lookup domain is extremly useful for determining potential security issues such as:
+Determining if a particular response is unique for a given lookup domain is extremely useful for determining potential security issues such as:

 * Fast-Flux Domain Names
 * Cache-Poisoning Attacks